SchoolOfCode/bc14_w4d3_workshop_make-your-own-codewars-Rebecca149/README.md

+# The Challenge

+Your challenge is to write a function that finds the number of days between any two inputted dates.

+## NOTES:
+👉 The order in which the dates are inputted in should not matter 👉 The output should say: 'The number of days between the two dates is (number of days)' 👉 If either, or both of the inputted dates are not valid, the function should return 'The inputted dates should be in the form 'yyyy-mm-dd''
+👉 If a date is entered in a valid form (yyyy-mm-dd), assumen that the number of days and the month will be valid (e.g. the 31st of Feburary or the 61st of July would not be inputted)

+## HINT:
+🔎 You might want to use the 'new Date()' function- it is specific to the millisecond but the answer must be in days.
+How can this be done?

 # Make your own CodeWars

 You've spent the past few weeks solving katas on CodeWars, and you might think that they're written by an elite cabal of software geniuses (or not if you've run across a few less-than-stellar katas!).
 Not so - they're written by ordinary programmers, and you're now officially School of Code-qualified to join in and give writing your own a try.